Jerryluuuu/Hate-Crimes-Gender-and-Migration-A-Comparative-Analysisces/README.md

 A replication using the SSRP was also produced at [here](https://www.socialsciencereproduction.org/reproductions/167600e3-7801-4fc5-9f3f-96bec9052d5f/index))

 ## Guide to this repo
-The `scripts` including the simulated, test, downloaded, and clean data.
+--The `scripts` including the simulated, test, downloaded, and clean data.

-The `inputs/data` including the raw data, and clean data that will be use in the report.
+--The `inputs/data` including the raw data, and clean data that will be use in the report.

-The `outputs` contains the final report
+--The `outputs` contains the final report.

+-- There are no any usage of LLMs in this report.